harlequin gecko patterned like lichen on rock

 Main Threats

-Habitat loss from land development and vegetation clearance is the primary threat.
-Also threatened by predation from introduced rats and cats, and by climate change.
+Habitat loss from land development and vegetation clearance.
+Predation from introduced rats and cats.
+Climate change affecting southern ecosystems.

 Population